 His first coaching opportunity came in 2006 when he oversaw B-CU quarterbacks in spring drills.
 He also participated in a 2007 scouting internship with the Jaguars.

-As an offensive coordinator for Treasure Coast High School, Suber helped a young program coming off a 3-17 record its first two seasons into a squad into a squad that won its district and first state playoff.
+As an offensive coordinator for Treasure Coast High School, Suber helped a young program coming off a 3-17 record its first two seasons into a squad that won its district and made its first state playoff appearance.

 GET YOUR OFFICIAL

 |vs Gridiron Club Golf Event, Pine Hills G.C.||TBA|

 |vs Florida International||TBA|

 |vs Louisiana Tech||TBA|

 |at South Carolina||TBA|